csc-training/elements-of-hpc/supercomputer/cloud_vs_traditional.md

 are sufficient resources in the machine.
 The applications run with direct physical access to hardware.

-COMMENT: Is it possible to clarify the first sentence?

 As a result, the traditional HPC platforms are extremely fine-tuned to extract the best performance from the hardware for the most intensive problems.
 This approach is preferred for massive